Keizaal/Keizaal/BUGREPORTS.md

 ---
 layout: default
 title: Bug Reports
+description: The process for reporting a bug in Keizaal.
 ---
 # Bug Reports
 **Do not** report bugs with the Wabbajack client, *only* issues you experience in-game.
 Consider bringing your issue up in the [Discord server](https://discord.gg/eYZJFP8) before submitting a formal bug report.